DIY Field System

 What type of glass is used in the PVC housing?

-I used a custom-made plexiglass solution ordered online.
+I used a custom-made plexiglas solution ordered online.
 It is affordable and can be made perfectly to size for the housing.